serverless/serverless/docs/providers/aws/guide/credentials.md

 ### Developer accounts

 When developing Serverless applications, often developers need to have the ability to deploy changes they have made to a service or to test out a new service.
-While providing development accounts is great, this may not be enough as there is a risk of overriding work d0ne by others or even causing disruptions to the team.
+While providing development accounts is great, this may not be enough as there is a risk of overriding work done by others or even causing disruptions to the team.

 Using the methods described above, you can create individual AWS account per developer.
 This provides a good level of isolation, and can be easily managed through the Organizations service as team members are onboarded and offboarded.